Last updated: 181231… 200702

-Falling damage for the thief-acrobat is calculated at only d6 for each 10′ of damage, to a maximum of 10d6.
+Falling damage for the thief-acrobat is a non-factorial d6 for each 10′ of damage, to a maximum of 10d6.
 At 6th level, a thief-acrobat can fall 10′ and take no damage; any fall is calculated as if the thief-acrobat fell 10′ less.
-This ability improves 10′ per level (e.g. an 8th level thief-acrobat could fall 30′ and take no damage; a 50′ fall would inflict 2d6 damage).
+This ability improves 10′ per level (e.g., an 8th level thief-acrobat could fall 30′ and take no damage; a 50′ fall would inflict 2d6 damage).

 Climbing conforms to the thief ability.
 Rappelling adds 50% to climb walls if against a surface (30% if free falling).